lang-ai/docs/README.md

 # Lang.ai API docs

-## Development
-- Install dependencies with `bundle install`
-- Use Vagrant to run the application with `vagrant up`.

-## Deployment
+## Development & Deployment
-Make the changes on `source/index.html.md` and push them to the `master` branch.
-Once done, run the deploy script: `./deploy.sh`.
+- We are currently changing the index.html file from the `gh-pages` branch and manually uploading the whole directory to the docs S3 bucket.